sdr-enthusiasts/plane-alert-db/README.md

 \*CMPG = Civilian, Military, Police, Government

+All links to pics and youtube/other videos are SFW.

 # Planefence
 To use this list with Planefence, simply configure your planefence.config setup to include the following line: